 With an eReader, you'll never be stuck for something to read.
-Here are the best eReaders you can buy in the UK in 2019.
+Here are the best eReaders you can buy in 2019 - ie Kindles and best alternatives.

 The choice of eReaders is getting slimmer and slimmer, with only Amazon and Kobo releasing a range of new models recently.
 That doesn't mean eBooks are going away.
 It's just that more and more people are using their smartphone or tablet to read books.